reeive/PAE/README.md

 # Visual Prompt-Agnostic Evolution

-We provide a simple demo.
+> **Demo available.** This repository provides a minimal working example to reproduce the core pipeline.

-The complete code and documentation will be released after acceptance.
+> The complete implementation and full documentation will be released upon paper acceptance.

 ## Environment